traxconn/talkino/readme.txt

 - **Unlimited agents' accounts**
 Support unlimited agents with multiple social messengers and contacts.

+- **Ordering list**
+Drag and drop to arrange the ordering of chat channels and agents.

+- **Display or hide chatbox on any pages**
+Manage the pages, post, search and WooCommerce pages to display or hide chatbox.

 - **Online modes**
 Changing your online status is all about setting the right expectation for your customers.
 Talkino provides 3 default modes which include Online, Away, and Offline modes for the chatbox.